 Tape drive encryption securely supports bulk tape migration between DIVA Core systems.
-Tape Group level encryption is enabled, disabled, or updated in the Tape Groups view of the Sets, Tape Groups & Media Mapping tab in the Configuration Utility.
+Tape Group level encryption is enabled, disabled, or updated in the Tape Groups view of the Resources Management > Tapes view using the Filter button.

 View the encryption status of the tape on the Home, Tapes screen in the System Management App.
-The tape encryption status is also displayed on the Tape Properties screen when you double-click a tape in the Tapes view.
+The tape encryption status is also displayed on the Tape Properties screen when you click a tape in the Tapes view.